 What exactly is the Pelvic Floor?

-Your pelvic floor can be thought of as a muscular hammock at the bottom of your pelvis that your pelvic organs rest upon.
 Though we often refer to your pelvic floor as just a group of muscles, it contains blood vessels, fatty tissue, ligaments, tendons, nerves and fascia - all of which can play significant roles in your pelvic health.
-There are 3 layers to your pelvic floor muscles.
+The pelvic floor is connected to the hips, pelvis, core and spine, which all helps the pelvic floor to function optimally.

 Layer 1 | Superficial Layer